Earth-Mass Planets in Tandem Disks: Abstract

 \section{Abstract}

 This paper presents a new terrestrial planet formation theory demonstrating that Earth-mass planets form naturally in tandem protosolar disks.
 Our model builds upon tandem planet formation theory \citep{Ebisuzaki2017,Imaeda2017a,Imaeda2017b,Imaeda2018}, incorporating magneto-rotational instability (MRI) suppression \citep{Balbus1991,Hawley1991}, porous particle aggregation \citep{Okuzumi2012,Kataoka2013} and standard planet formation mechanisms (e.g., \citealt{Safronov1969}; \citealt{Hayashi1985}).
 In tandem proto-solar disk, planets form at two distinct locations: the inner and outer edges of the MRI-suppressed region, where solid particles accumulate.
 The inner edge produces rocky planets, while the outer edge forms gas giants.
 When planetesimal reach Earth-sized mass at the inner MRI edge, they migrate outward due to gas disk torque.
 For a protosolar disk accretion rate of $\dot{M} = 10^{-7.08} M_\odot\, \mathrm{yr}^{-1}$ (Case D), the total solid mass at the inner MRI edge reaches $1.99 M_\oplus$, producing two Earth-mass planets.
-This result closely matches the solar system’s terrestrial planet distribution (Earth and Venus), which comprises of 92\% of total terrestrial planets mass, providing strong support for our formation mechanism.
+This result closely matches the distribution of terrestrial planets in the Solar System (Earth and Venus), which comprises of 92\% of total terrestrial planets mass, providing strong support for our formation mechanism.

 \keywords{\uat{Planet formation}{1241} --- \uat{Solar system terrestrial planets}{797} --- \uat{Protoplanetary disks}{1300} --- \uat{Super Earths}{1655}--- \uat{Hot Jupiters}{753} --- \uat{Exoplanets}{498}}